chaospixel/packer-windows/README.md

 * Focus only on Windows 10
 * Changes to support use of _retail_ Windows 10 iso

+TODO Need like a quick-start / how-to-make-it-go section...

 ### Packer Version

 [Packer](https://github.com/mitchellh/packer/blob/master/CHANGELOG.md) `1.1.3` is recommended.